Jaguar Cars: Historic car models

-The renamed Jaguar company started production with the pre-war 1.5, 2.5 and 3.5-litre models, which used engines designed by the Standard Motor Company.
+The company changed its name from SS Cars to Jaguar Cars in 1945, but between 1935 and 1945 the cars had the marque ‘SS Jaguar’ on them.
+During this period they produced the SS90 and the SS100.
+From 1945 the renamed Jaguar company started production of the pre-war 1.5, 2.5 and 3.5-litre models, which used engines designed by the Standard Motor Company.
 The 1.5-litre four-cylinder engine was still supplied by Standard but the two larger six-cylinder ones were made in house.
 These cars have become known unofficially as Mark IVs.

 The first post-war model was the September 1948 Mark V available with either 2.5 or 3.5-litre engines.
 It had a slightly more streamlined appearance than pre-war models, but more important was the change to torsion bar independent front suspension and hydraulic brakes.
 In the spring of 1948 Lyons had returned from USA reporting Jaguar's individuality and perceived quality attracted the admiration of American buyers accustomed to the virtual uniformity of their home-grown vehicles.

 The first big breakthrough was the launch in October 1948 of their new record-breaking engine design in their XK120 sportscar to replace the prewar SS Jaguar 100.
 It was powered by a new twin overhead camshaft (DOHC) 3.5-litre hemi-head six-cylinder engine designed by William Heynes, Walter Hassan and Claude Baily.
 The XK100 4-cylinder 2-Litre version had broken records in Belgium travelling at 177 mph.
 This XK engine had been designed at night during the war when they would be on fire watch in the factory.
 After several attempts a final design was achieved.
 That is until owner William Lyons said "make it quieter".

 The sportscar bearing its prefix X had originally been intended as a short production model of about 200 vehicles.
 A test bed for the new engine until its intended home, the new Mark VII saloon, was ready.

 The second big breakthrough was the large Mark VII saloon in 1950, a car especially conceived for the American market, Jaguar was overwhelmed with orders.
 The Mark VII and its successors gathered rave reviews from magazines such as Road & Track and The Motor.
 In 1956 a Mark VII won the prestigious Monte Carlo Rally.
 The XK120's exceptional reception was followed in 1954 by an improved XK140 then in May 1957 a fully revised XK150.